This page may not be accurate, latest service updates can be found on our dedicated COVID-19 section.

 The main purpose of the survey statistics is to provide the evidence base in monitoring the extent and state of urban vacant and derelict land; the remediation of vacant and derelict land; and progress in bringing it into re-use.

 The Scottish Government's Survey Bulletins present a written interpretation of the results of the survey along with a series of tables.
 The data and associated information (including historic survey results) is available from the Scottish Government's Planning Statistics web pages.
-The 2016 Audit is scheduled for publication in early 2017.
+The latest Audit is for 2019.

 Regeneration of Clackmannanshire's town centres is a key aim of the Local Development Plan and creating attractive, vibrant and viable town centres plays a key role in making and sustaining our settlements as successful and resilient places.